What are the IoT protocols that are used for IoT connectivity? Find out the most important IoT data protocols and IoT network protocols

 AMQP stands for Advanced Message Queue Protocol.
 It is maintained by OASIS as MQTT.
 AMQP is an open standard to exchange messages between applications (M2M).
 In other words, it is a message-oriented protocol that provides features like routing and queuing.
 The key factors of AMQP are:

 We all know Rest protocol.
 Rest stands for (Representational state transfer).
-This protocol, used as IoT protocol, is exploited to exchange data between applications and to integrate applications belonging to different domains.
+This protocol is exploited to exchange data between applications and to integrate applications belonging to different domains.
 Moreover, it uses HTTP as based protocol.
 Rest uses client/server paradigm.
 Rest is widely used not only in IoT ecosystem.
 We discussed how to use Rest to integrate Arduino with Android.
 Recently, Google has released a new OS based on Android to simplify the process of developing IoT app.
 It is very easy to expose a Rest API in Android Things and integrate it with external systems like apps.

 XMPP (Extensible Messaging and Presence Protocol) is an open standard for presence and messaging.
 This protocol uses XML messages The XMPP-IoT is designed specifically for IoT environment.
 Basically, this protocol enables users to send real-time messages and handles the user presence (Online, Offline, Busy).
 The IoT version enables users to send and receive messages from machines.
 Moreover, it is eXtensbile easily.
 The key factors are: